ukncsc/zero-trust-architecture/README.md

 These are the foundations of zero trust architecture design.

-### 1. Know your architecture including users, devices, and services
+### 1. Know your architecture including users, devices, services and data

 In the zero trust network model it's more important than ever to know your assets.